rodneyshupe/Cookbook/Recipes/Entrees/Poultry/FajitaQuesadillas.rst

 5. Roll up and place in microwave safe baking dish.
 6. Microwave to heat for approx 8 minutes (1 minute per to roll)
 7. Remove from microwave and cover with salsa and Monterey Jack cheese.
-8. Add to preheated to 400 degree oven, for 5 minutes (or until cheese is bubbling.)
+8. Add to preheated to 400F oven, for 5 minutes (or until cheese is bubbling.)
 9. Serve with sour cream.